 Leucine, isoleucine, and valine are the three branched chain amino acids (BCAAs), so named because of their nonlinear (“branched”) carbon atom configuration.
 Amino acids are the building blocks of proteins, and proteins, as you probably know, make up the structure of the body.
 Amino acids are either produced in the body (termed, “nonessential”), or they must be supplied from the diet (termed, “essential”).

-What Makes Them ‘Essential’
+What Do BCAAs Do and What Makes Them ‘Essential’

 BCAAs are essential amino acids, meaning they are not made in the body, yet they constitute more than one third of the protein found in human muscle tissue!
 Rich dietary sources of BCAAs include dairy, egg, meat, poultry and fish.
 Supplemental BCAAs are also widely available and often used within the context of sports nutrition.
 BCAAs are unique because, unlike most other amino acids, they are primarily metabolized within the muscle itself, as opposed to being broken down by the liver.
 That has two important implications for performance: